Updated for 2020-21.

 All driving times are estimates based on leaving Seattle at 8 a.m. on a Saturday.
-Lift tickets prices vary based on the day, and when they were purchased.
+Lift ticket prices vary based on the day and when they were purchased.
 Advance online tickets tend to be cheaper than those bought closer to the day.
-For many areas weekends and school breaks are more expensive.
+For many areas, weekends and school breaks are more expensive.
 Weekdays when school is in session are cheaper.

 Driving time from Seattle: 1 hour